| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Peter Kun Frary

-A Classical concerto is a three-movement work for instrumental soloist and orchestra.
-The solo part is designed to show off the skills of the performer and possibilities of the instrument.
-In the best examples of the concerto, there is a clear dialogue between soloist and orchestra, with both participants on equal footing.
+A Classical concerto is a three-movement work for virtuoso instrumental soloist and orchestra.
+The solo part is designed to feature the skills of the performer and possibilities of the instrument.
+In the best examples of the concerto, there is a constant dialogue between soloist and orchestra, with both participants on equal footing.

 The Bathing Pool | Hubert Robert (1733–1808) | Metropolitan Museum of Art